BenchProjects/PWS-Blog/_posts/2018-16-05-CreatingHelloWorldDockerApp.md

 4) Edit your dockerFile so it looks like the below:
 ![DockerFile]({{ site.baseurl }}/img/HW.ProjectFiles.png)<br/><br/>

-In the file you can see the FROM instructions which point at base dotnet core images which contain the basic files necessary to run a .net core app.
-Each time you see WORKDIR this indicates we want the following commands to be run in that location within the container.
-If they don't exist they will be created.
-Sometimes it can be useful to use RUN commands for debug purposes such as RUN dir which will list the files within the current work directory for the container.
-You can see the bit that copies the HelloWorld project then restores all of the dependencies.
-The part that says COPY . . essentially says copy all files to the containers current working directory.
+This essentially copies the hello world files to the src/HelloWorld directory in the container.
+The dependencies are restored and the project is built and output to the app folder within the container.

+Each time the WORKDIR command is used it set the working directory in the container for all further commands to execute on.
+The directories are created as needed.
+COPY . . is the instruction to copy all files from the project into the container.
+The FROM statements point to base images that contain the files need to build, run the code.